cpske/programming1/git/intro-git.md

 ```
 This shows there were 2 commits.
 The most recent commit has revision code 992a0c5 and message "add source code dir".
 It is also the HEAD revision on the master branch.

-### Updating Your Files
+### Updating Files in the Repository

-Each time you make changes to a previously commited file (called a **tracked file**), you need to commit those changes to the repository.
-First, check the status of your working copy:
+When you make changes to a previously commited file (called a **tracked file**), you should update the file in the repository.
+That is, "commit" the changes.
+After finishing some work (editing files, adding files), check the status of your working copy:
 ```shell
 cmd>  git status
 On branch master